-Policy 4.32 As part of an overall strategic review of the long-term demand for municipal resources, assess the level of staffing and/or financial commitment to economic development.
+Policy 4.33 As part of an overall strategic review of the long-term demand for municipal resources, assess the level of staffing and/or financial commitment to economic development.

-Policy 4.33 Continue to support a business and employment retention and expansion (UBERE) program.
+Policy 4.34 Continue to support a business and employment retention and expansion (UBERE) program.

-Policy 4.34 Communicate Ucluelet's attributes and opportunities for economic development.
+Policy 4.35 Communicate Ucluelet's attributes and opportunities for economic development.

-Policy 4.35 Maintain a collaborative relationship on economic development projects with Yuułu?ił?atḥ and 'tukwaa?ath First Nations.
+Policy 4.36 Maintain a collaborative relationship on economic development projects with Yuułu?ił?atḥ and 'tukwaa?ath First Nations.

-Policy 4.36 Continue to support the development of a range of housing options, including dedicated staff housing if the need arises.
+Policy 4.37 Continue to support the development of a range of housing options, including dedicated staff housing if the need arises.

-Policy 4.37 Continue working to improve the municipal water system.
+Policy 4.38 Continue working to improve the municipal water system.

-Policy 4.38 Continue to work with the Department of Fisheries and Oceans (DFO) and industry to maximise the effectiveness of the harbor for commercial fishing operations.
+Policy 4.39 Continue to work with the Department of Fisheries and Oceans (DFO) and industry to maximise the effectiveness of the harbor for commercial fishing operations.

-Policy 4.39 Support the expansion and diversification of tourism amenities and attractions.
+Policy 4.40 Support the expansion and diversification of tourism amenities and attractions.

-Policy 4.40 Support ongoing community input into Economic Development.
+Policy 4.41 Support ongoing community input into Economic Development.

-Policy 4.41 Continue to support new and expanded post-secondary education and/or advanced research institutions.
+Policy 4.42 Continue to support new and expanded post-secondary education and/or advanced research institutions.

-Policy 4.42 Continue to support health service improvements in Ucluelet and the region.
+Policy 4.43 Continue to support health service improvements in Ucluelet and the region.

-Policy 4.43 Continue to support programs and events that enhance Ucluelet's unique sense of place and high quality of life.
+Policy 4.44 Continue to support programs and events that enhance Ucluelet's unique sense of place and high quality of life.

-Policy 4.44 Explore alternative uses of the Coast Guard lands.
+Policy 4.45 Explore alternative uses of the Coast Guard lands.

-Policy 4.45 Ensure sufficient supply of industrial land is designated and, when appropriate, serviced for future use.
+Policy 4.46 Ensure sufficient supply of industrial land is designated and, when appropriate, serviced for future use.

-Policy 4.46 Support continued improvement to regional transportation infrastructure.
+Policy 4.47 Support continued improvement to regional transportation infrastructure.

-Policy 4.47 Support the continued operation and expansion of marine support services.
+Policy 4.48 Support the continued operation and expansion of marine support services.

-Policy 4.48 Support the commercial fishing, aquaculture, and processing sectors in the development of new and higher-value seafood products.
+Policy 4.49 Support the commercial fishing, aquaculture, and processing sectors in the development of new and higher-value seafood products.

-Policy 4.49 Target technology and energy-related entrepreneurs.
+Policy 4.50 Target technology and energy-related entrepreneurs.

-Policy 4.50 Support the expansion of forestry and wood products manufacturing.
+Policy 4.51 Support the expansion of forestry and wood products manufacturing.

-Policy 4.51 Explore marketing synergies with Tourism Ucluelet.
+Policy 4.52 Explore marketing synergies among tourism providers in the west coast region.

-Policy 4.52 Support closer ties between local educational institutions and the business community.
+Policy 4.53 Support closer ties between local educational institutions and the business community.

-Policy 4.53 Develop a business resource package, including referral service, to support entrepreneurs and small businesses.
+Policy 4.54 Develop a business resource package, including referral service, to support entrepreneurs and small businesses.